AdamaStark-N7/stark_harness_v3/README.md

 ## QBCore
 I would like to thank the developers of QBCore for creating a solid RP framework for FiveM servers that allows for easy development of scripts to enhance gameplay.

-## QBox
-I would also like to thank the developers of Qbox for creating a solid, alternative RP framework for FiveM servers that allows for easy development of scripts to enhance gameplay.

 ## Overextended
 I would like to thank the amazing developers at Overextended for creating stellar resources in both Ox Inventory and Ox Lib.